davidkiss/spring-cloud-streams-kafka-demo/PITCHME.md

 ### Configuration properties for Kafka

+By default, the configuration properties are stored in the ```src/main/resources/application.properties``` file.

++++

-By default, the configuration properties are stored in the ```src/main/resources/application.properties``` file, however I prefer to use the YAML format as it's less verbose and allows to keep both common and environment-specific properties in the same file.
+However I prefer to use the YAML format as it's less verbose and allows to keep both common and environment-specific properties in the same file.

 +++